-- (4) STRAIGHT OVERCHARGES, LIMITATION OF ACTIONS, EXCEPTION.
-For recovery of straight overcharges which mean charges in excess of those applicable under the lawful tariffs on file with the office, neither this section nor s.
-195.38 shall be deemed exclusive remedies.
-Complaints for the same may be filed or actions begun within 3 years from the delivery of the shipment of property at destination, and not after, except that if a claim for the overcharge has been presented in writing to the carrier within the 3-year period, said period shall be extended to include 6 months from the time notice in writing is given by the carrier to the claimant of disallowance of the claim or any part thereof. - (5) ACTIONS BY CARRIERS, LIMITATION.
-Actions by carriers for the recovery of charges for the transportation of property between points in Wisconsin, or for any service in connection therewith, or for the storage of such property, or for any car service or demurrage charge, or any part thereof, shall be begun within three years after the delivery of the shipment of property at destination with respect to which such charge is made and not after. - (6) LIMITATION ACTION, EXTENDED BY CARRIER.
-If on or before the expiration of said two-year period of limitation or of said three-year period of limitation carrier shall begin action for the recovery of charges in respect to the same transportation service, or without bringing action shall collect charges in respect of that service, said periods of limitation shall be extended to include ninety days from the time such action is begun or such charges are collected.
+(4) STRAIGHT OVERCHARGES, LIMITATION OF ACTIONS, EXCEP-TION. (a) In this subsection, "straight overcharge" means a charge in excess of those applicable under the lawful tariffs on file with the office.

+(b) For recovery of a straight overcharge, neither this section nor s.
+195.38 shall be considered exclusive remedies.
+Complaints for the recovery of a straight overcharge may be filed or actions begun within 3 years from the delivery of the shipment of property at destination, and not after, except that if a claim for the overcharge has been presented in writing to the carrier within the 3-year period, the period shall be extended to include 6 months from the time that notice in writing is given by the carrier to the claimant of disallowance of the claim or any part of the claim.

+(5) ACTIONS BY CARRIERS, LIMITATION.
+Actions by carriers for the recovery of charges for the transportation of property between points in Wisconsin, or for any service in connection therewith, or for the storage of such property, or for any car service or demurrage charge, or any part thereof, shall be begun within 3 years after the delivery of the shipment of property at destination with respect to which the charge is made and not after.

+(6) LIMITATION ACTION, EXTENDED BY CARRIER.
+If, on or before the expiration of the 2-year period of limitation under sub.
+(3) or of the 3-year period of limitation under sub.
+(4), a carrier commences an action for the recovery of charges in respect to the same transportation service, or without bringing action collects charges in respect of that service, the periods of limitation under subs.
+(3) and (4) shall be extended to include 90 days from the time that the carrier's action is commenced or the charges are collected by the carrier.

+History: 1977 c.
+29; 1981 c.
+347 s.
+80 (1); 1993 a.
+16, 123; 1997 a.
+254.